Ultraman Zero: The Revenge of Belial: Plot

-Having survived his battle against Ultraman Zero from the previous film, the evil Ultraman Belial, now known as Galactic Emperor' Kaiser Belial has taken up a new conquest for universal domination.
+Having survived his battle against Ultraman Zero from the previous film, the evil Ultraman Belial, now known as Galactic Emperor' Kaiser Belial, has taken up a new conquest for universal domination.
 Having gained two allies in his conquest, as well as creating millions of robot servants known individually as the Legionoids and the Darklops, Belial attacks the planet of Esmeralda.
-Defeating the Esmeraldan Royal Guard (off-screen) and Taking the planet hostage and brainwashing the guardian of the planet, Kaiser Belial is victorious in capturing the planet.
+Defeating the Esmeraldan Royal Guard (off-screen) and taking the planet hostage and brainwashing the guardian of the planet, Kaiser Belial is victorious in capturing the planet.

 Back in Nebula M78, the Land of Light is attacked by one of Belial's robot carrier, containing 3 Darklopses.
 Luckily Ultraman Zero shows up along with Ultraseven and destroys the Darklopses before they can get away.
 Tracing the energy where the Darklops came from, the Ultras come to a conclusion that the Darklops came from an alternate universe and therefore are unable to come together to stop them.
 Ultraman Zero obligates to go by himself to stop Belial, and so the Ultra Brothers and all of the citizens create a travel sphere to send Ultraman Zero to the universe that Belial is terrorizing.
 Before departing however, Ultraseven gives Zero a newly crafted item known as the Ultra Zero Bracelet, an item that acts as a backup power source should Zero run out of energy when things are in a dire state.
 It can be used for only 3 times.

-On Planet Anu, Belial's Legionoid army is causing destruction and attacking a group of rebels who are trying to attack.
+On Planet Annu, Belial's Legionoid army is causing destruction and attacking a group of rebels who are trying to attack.
 Battling against the Legionoids are Run and Nao, two brothers who pilot a vehicle to do battle against the army.
 When Run tries to save Nao from falling into a volcanic pit, Ultraman Zero arrives and notices the situation the two are in.
 The bracelet proved to be useful as the suns in that universe are incapable of recharging Ultra beings.
 As a result, Ultraman Zero uses Run's body as his host and shortly after joining, Zero easily takes out the Legionoids.
 However, in doing so Ultraman Zero is forced to assume the identity of Nao's brother, Run to both keep the heavily wounded Run alive as well as to conserve energy.